include-what-you-use/include-what-you-use/docs/IWYUFAQ.md

 your shell environment to avoid having to prefix `include-what-you-use` commands with `xcrun`.

-If you are using libc++ from Homebrew or MacPorts, you may need to combine sysroot setup with explicit system include search paths:
+If you are using libc++ from e.g. Homebrew or a local LLVM build tree, you may need to combine sysroot setup with explicit system include search paths:

     # example for Homebrew version of llvm-16
     xcrun include-what-you-use \